jtackaberry/reaticulate/download.md

 If Reaticulate does update, you should restart Reaper to ensure the latest version of all Reaticulate scripts are running.

+# Download Bank Files

+We're currently lacking a good way of sharing bank files, but for now, various user-contributed banks [have been curated on this GitHub page](https://github.com/jtackaberry/reaticulate/tree/master/userbanks).

+Scroll down [that page](https://github.com/jtackaberry/reaticulate/tree/master/userbanks) for installation instructions.

 # Uninstalling